 Because financial plans work within ranges of possibilities, they are designed to withstand bumps in the road.
 Fidelity's target asset mixes for managed portfolios currently assume 2.5% inflation when assessing retirement goals.
-(For more detail on Fidelity's analysis, see our quarterly market update.)
-Of course, if you believe long-term inflation is likely to be higher, you can work with a Fidelity advisor to adjust your plan accordingly.
+Of course, if you believe long-term inflation is likely to be higher, you can work with a Fidelity professional to adjust your plan accordingly.

 Here's how having a diversified investment plan—and the appropriate insurance and estate planning strategies—can help address some of your top concerns regarding rising prices and your lifestyle and legacy.

 Most retirees already have some inflation-adjusted protection through Social Security, and some may have inflation-adjusted defined benefit pensions or annuities with cost-of-living adjustments.

 If you assume that inflation will average 2% to 2.5% in the upcoming years, your investment goal would be to earn a return of at least that much or greater.
 If you think inflation is going to go up beyond that—either temporarily or long term—you may want to consider inflation-resistant investments for your portfolio and diversify across asset classes to help reduce inflation risk further.